Valerie Cossette Stuns In A Tiny Blue Dress On Instagram

 Prior to sharing the snap, the model shared a video, filmed for Bang Energy, where she could be seen rocking a revealing black tank top that she teamed with hot pants to pull off a very sultry look.
 The model wore her hair down and opted for a full face of makeup as she sipped the energy drink.

-Her fellow model Laurence Bedard could also be seen in the video, wearing a turquoise-blue bikini top that she paired with daisy dukes.
+Her fellow model, Laurence Bedard, could also be seen in the video, wearing a turquoise-blue bikini top that she paired with Daisy Dukes.

 The model also shared a bikini picture with her fans which immediately sent temperatures through the roof soon after going live.
 In the snap, Valerie could be seen rocking a tiny black bikini that struggled to contain her enviable assets.